Dr. Pascale Roy-Léveillée

-Pascale is an assistant professor of Geography at Laurentian University, in the School of Northern and Community Studies.
-She is part of the Living with Lakes Research Centre and the Cooperative Freshwater Ecology Unit of the university.
+Pascale is an Associate Professor of Geography (and adjunct in Biology) at Laurentian University, where she is part of the Living with Lakes Research Centre and the Cooperative Freshwater Ecology Unit.
 Her research considers permafrost conditions and patterns of permafrost degradation in Arctic and sub-Arctic peatlands, and is conducted in collaboration with communities living in permafrost landscapes.
 Her current work focuses on thermokarst lake initiation, permafrost degradation near thermokarst lakeshores, and permafrost recovery in drained lake basins, and takes place in Northern and central Yukon.